 Graduate employers place a lot of emphasis on finding candidates with the right skills and competencies for their organisations.
 Depending on the career sector and profession you choose to work in, there could be very specific skills, abilities and knowledge needed to do the job.
-However, complementing these are general competences and behaviours that are essential for successful working.
-These are often overlooked by candidates, but they are the things recruitment professionals want to see evidence of.

 The top ten skills graduate recruiters want